heilaaks/snippy/docs/dev/SCRIBBLING.md

        This is also considered more predictable for the end user who is debugging. the logs.

+    THREADING

+    1. The tool is single threaded

+       The tool was originally built for command line usage and it end up being single threaded.
+For example the configuration and cause code related objects are global and shared.
+To change this, would require largish refactoring effort which likely does not make sense.
+The performance is pretty ok based on reference performance tests.

+       If there is a need to scale the performance up, it can be done by spawning multiple services from the same implementation which are sharing database that can scale.

     COMMITS

     1. Git commit logs tries to follow 'keep a changelog' rules